hanhy06/emote/docs/mkdocs/docs/server/advanced-usage.md

 ## Cooldowns

-Cooldowns are configured with `settings.cooldown` in each Animation or Sequence JSON, not in `emotes.json`.
+Cooldowns are configured with `settings.cooldown` in each Emote file, not in `emotes.json`.

 ```json
 {